 A Reconciliation Plan (RAP) is the strategy developed by a group or organisation which works to reduce the gap in inequality and discrimination affecting Aboriginal and Torres Strait Islander Australians.
-It provides the steps for non-Indigenous staff to learn about, engage with and understand better, Indigenous people, cultures and histories.
+It provides the steps for non-First Nations staff

 World Vision believes that in an unreconciled Australia, we cannot adequately address racism and inequality, deal with inter-generational trauma or create a culture of dignity and respect.
 Without true reconciliation, young hearts and minds cannot reach